inasafe/inasafe/docs/source/user-docs/keywords.rst

    the datasource (typically the database connection details) and a blob which contains the keywords as a pickled python dictionary.

+See the :doc:`options` document for more information about the InaSAFE options dialog.

 Sharing your keywords cache
 ---------------------------